moderndatascience2022/website/content/home/contact.md

 # Program committee

 - Hongtu Zhu, University of North Carolina at Chapel Hill
-- Xueqing Wang, University of Science and Technology of China
+- Xueqin Wang, University of Science and Technology of China
 - Yize Zhao, Yale University
 - Rui Feng, University of Pennsylvania
 - Linglong Kong, University of Alberta